-The Local Government Association (LGA) has developed a tool to help councils report emissions, based on the DESNZ conversion factors.
+Local Partnerships has developed a greenhouse gas accounting tool to help councils report emissions, based on the DESNZ conversion factors.
 It is the tool that the Council has selected to report.
 The Council's reporting has been completed for the main scope 1 (gas, fleet fuel) and scope 2 (electricity) elements over the last four financial years.